bioFAM/scDoRI/README.md

 > While preprocessing can run on CPU, training large datasets on CPU is not advised due to slow performance.

-## ⚙️ Usage
+## Usage
 You’ll work through two notebooks, using two separate config files to set parameters for your dataset preprocessing and training.
-### 🧹 Step 1: Preprocessing
+### Step 1: Preprocessing
 #### Edit paths and parameters in:
 ```bash
 src/scdori/pp/config.py
 ```
-to specify location of RNA and ATAC anndata .h5ad files, motif file, and set number of peaks/genes/TFs to train on.
+to specify the location of RNA and ATAC anndata .h5ad files, motif file, and set number of peaks/genes/TFs to train on.
 #### Run preprocessing notebook
 ```bash
 docs/notebooks/preprocessing.ipynb
 ```
-### 🧠 Step 2: Training and Downstream analysis
+### Step 2: Training and Downstream analysis

 #### Edit paths and parameters in:
 ```bash